PycWB/pycwb/docs/source/likelihood_guide.rst

 - **Multi-resolution analysis (MRA) waveform**: reconstructed strain :math:`h(t)` and :math:`h_{rss}` in physical units

+The MRA/XTalk catalog used here is not the WDM transform itself.
+WDM defines the time-frequency basis; the catalog stores sparse overlaps between pixels at different WDM resolutions and quadratures.
+The likelihood/reconstruction path uses those overlaps to remove duplicated support between resolutions before synthesizing the final detector waveforms.

 **Chirp Mass**: When ``Search`` is set to ``CBC``, ``BBH``, or ``IMBHB``, the algorithm computes the chirp mass